MatanAdar/AquaGuardian/README.md

 ---

 ### Additional Information
-For more details, please refer to the full project book or contact the project advisor, Dr. Arel David Segal-Halevi.
+For more details, please refer to the full project book.